knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/ReportingRevenueApi.md

 Get revenue info by item

 Get basic info about revenue from sales of all types, summed up within a time range and split out by specific item.
-Sorted for largest revenue at the top
+Sorted for largest revenue at the top. <br><br><b>Permissions Needed:</b> REPORTING_REVENUE_ADMIN

 ### Example
 ```php